 There’s nothing more deterring in research than finding out the data you’ve gathered is inaccurate or not what you expected.
-High quality data is not only accurate or trustworthy, but also relevant i.e. data can be reliable but still not mean anything to a business.
+High quality data not only needs to be accurate and trustworthy, but also relevant i.e. data can be reliable but still not mean anything to a business.
 Improving data quality increases the reliability of insights, reduces the cost of re-fielding and saves on potential time lost in an industry already plagued by slow, expensive research processes.
-Luckily for market researchers, when it comes to survey data there are many simple tactics we can incorporate into the process to avoid poor data quality.
+Luckily for market researchers, when it comes to survey data, there are many simple tactics we can incorporate into the process to avoid poor data quality.
 Below are five tips that researchers can incorporate to improve panel/response quality.

 As a researcher, it is imperative that you take every online survey that you launch.
-This isn’t just limited to you, have your team take them as well.
-Have someone not associated with the study or even market research test it as well.
-I think you’ll be amazed at what you find and what you miss when you only script the survey!
+This isn’t just limited to you, have your team take them as well and even, someone not associated with the study or even market research test it as well.
+You’ll be amazed at what you find and what you miss when you only script the survey!
 This is essential for ensuring there is appropriate language used, a greater chance of ensuring objectivity and avoiding trivial mistakes in survey design.
 The ‘online survey playbook’ needs to be rewritten, and researchers need to be proactive in their survey testing process rather than relying on a reactive strategy where preventable mistakes accelerate the loss of time, money and quality.
 It’s always better to take the time to test the survey yourself than realise the mistake when it’s too late.

-It amazes me how researchers, who by their very nature are hardwired to capture insight on how to improve, neglect ‘taking their own medicine’…for want of a better phrase.
+It amazes me how researchers, who by their very nature are hardwired to capture insight on how to improve, neglect ‘taking their own advice’.
 The simple process of asking each respondent for feedback on survey quality, design, length and satisfaction is a sure fire way to boost engagement.
 Start to incorporate trial runs into your go-to-field strategy in order to obtain a survey satisfaction score that you can benchmark against past and future surveys This can be used to relay back to the client to show them how you’re improving, or to use in-house as a quality screening tool.

 Don’t remove yourself from the quality assurance role.
 Regardless of where you are in the market research process, make sure you understand the quality steps throughout the entire process and ensure there are no gaps.
 With engagement, transparency and quality at an all-time low in the market research industry, the onus is on researchers to review, reflect and improve across every facet of their business.
 In no other industry is mediocrity settled for, legacy relationships relied on and outdated processes implemented to such a large extent.
 As innovators, it is our goal to demand improved quality and investment to drive the industry forward – this can be as simple as incorporating these five tips with rigorous enforcement across your market research company.